antmicro/kenning-pipeline-manager/docs/source/specification-format.md

 Moreover, it is possible to override inherited properties and interfaces.
 This mechanism requires using the same name and `"override"` attribute set to `true`.
-Only attributes used in child node are overridden, others are inherited without change.
+Only attributes used in the child node are overridden, others are inherited without change.
 For instance:

 ```json